 The endoscopic sleeve gastroplasty (ESG) is a new procedure for those who want the benefits of weight loss surgery but from a less invasive, non-surgical procedure.
 It involves stapling the stomach from the inside to significantly reduce its capacity by up to 80%.
 After the procedure, the stomach remains intact but has been stitched from top to bottom to leave a smaller banana shaped stomach through which the food you eat passes.

 The major benefit of the ESG is that it is performed endoscopically with a stitching device placed into the stomach through the mouth.
-This means that unlike surgery, there is no cutting or stapling, no scarring and no wounds.
+This means that unlike surgery, there is no cutting or suturing, no scarring and no wounds.
 The procedure is carried out by pioneering surgeon Jamie Kelly, in Southampton, under general anaesthetic and usually takes about an hour.

 It works by reducing stomach capacity and slowing down the speed at which food passes into the bowel.
 The food you eat goes into a small pocket at the top of the stomach before working its way down through the reduced, banana shaped stomach, and emptying into the bowel.

 Read our frequently asked questions on the ESG

 An ESG is a good option if you :

 - Don’t want the maintenance commitment of a gastric band, e.g. band fills